RoderickvanderWeerdt/SAREFized-OPSD-household-graph/README.md

 1res_Adev: all measurements from all devices in one house.
 Ares_Adev: all measurements from all devices from all houses.

-graphs_opsd contain measurements from at most 37 devices over a ten month period.
+graphs_opsd contain measurements from at most 37 devices over a ten month period. graphs_opsd_Ares_Adev is excluded because the files are too large.

 Graphs_1000 contain all measurements from the 1000 warmest and 1000 coldest outside temperature timepoints (based on weatherdata not included in the graph) over the 10 month timeframe.